camunda/camunda-docs-manual/content/reference/rest/filter/get-execute-list.md

 Status 200.

 <div class="alert alert-warning" role="alert">
-  <strong>Note:</strong> The examples shows the result of a task filter.
+  <strong>Note:</strong> The examples show the result of a task filter.
 So the response corresponds
   to a task, but for other filters the response format will differ.
 </div>